Search - Dangerous Cravings

 Author: Evangeline Anderson

 By day, Tampa homicide detective Alex Reed is fiercely intelligent and tougher than any of the men in her department.
 By night, she explores her darker side by writing highly erotic novels of bondage and submission under the pen name Victoria Tarlatan.
 Detective Cole Berkley is Alex's longtime partner and best friend.
-He doesn't know anything ab... more »
+He doesn't know any... more »

 ISBN-13: 9781596323889